reallyreallyryan/practice_projects/README.md

-# Portfolio
+#
-Working to learn Python through game develop projects.
+#Working to learn Python through courses online, tutorials, and projects.

-Search through the branches to find what I've created.
+#Ideally, this will show my progression.